ned14/outcome/Readme.md

 Todo:
  - [ ] `make install` needs to install dependency headers too
+ - [ ] Add config where in release mode the exception throwing macros generate link errors for symbols with the function name and line number in them.
+ - [ ] Document the exception throwing macros in the tutorial
  - [ ] Solve the apt packaging problem.
 Either:
    1. boost-lite cmake needs to gain the ability to be called by debian dh (see make_deb.sh).
    This would also solve building binary distros and would let us host on launchpad.